Poland says Belarus ferries migrants back to border after clearing camps | Politics

 Kassam Shahadah, a Syrian refugee doctor living in Poland who helps out in another hospital, said patients were terrified of being forcibly returned to Belarus.
 "What they have seen, what they have lived through on that side is a nightmare for them."

-EXTREME SUFFERING Human rights groups say Poland has exacerbated the humanitarian crisis by sending back those who try to cross.
+EXTREME SUFFERING Human rights groups say Poland has exacerbated the suffering by sending back those who try to cross.
 Poland says this is necessary to stop more people from coming.

 "I have personally listened to the appalling accounts of extreme suffering from desperate people - among whom many families, children and elderly - who spent weeks or even months in squalid and extreme conditions in the cold and wet woods due to these pushbacks," Council of Europe Commissioner for Human Rights Dunja Mijatović said after a four-day mission to Poland.
 "I have witnessed clear signs of their painful ordeal: wounds, frostbite, exposure to extreme cold, exhaustion and stress," she said.
 "I have no doubt that returning any of these people to the border will lead to more extreme human suffering and more deaths."